Nagaur: History

-Even after killing of Jai Appa Sindhia Maratha army continued fighting for few month near Nagaur but they lost hope after Jai Appa death.
+Even after killing of Jai Appa Sindhia, Maratha army continued fighting for few more months near Nagaur but they eventually retreated.

 Climate

 Nagaur has a dry climate with a hot summer.
 Sand storms are common in summer.
 The district's climate is marked by extreme dryness, large variations of temperature & highly irregular rainfall patterns.
-The maximum temperature recorded in the district is 117F with 32F as the lowest recorded temperature.
+The maximum temperature recorded in the district is 117F (47.2 °C) with 32F (0 °C) as the lowest recorded temperature.
 The average temperature of the district is 74 °F. The winter season extends from mid-November until the beginning of March.
 The rainy season is relatively short, extending from July through mid-September.
 There are ten climatological stations within the district, being within the cities of Nagaur, Khinvsar, Didwana, Merta, Parbatsar, Makarana, Nawa, Jayal, Degana & Ladnun.
 The average rainfall in the district is 36.16 cm & 59% relative humidity.

 Geography

 Nagaur is located at 27.2°N 73.73°E. It has an average elevation of 302 metres (990 feet).
 Nagaur is situated amidst seven districts namely Bikaner, Churu, Sikar, Jaipur, Ajmer, Pali, Jodhpur.
 Nagaur is the fifth largest district in Rajasthan with a vast terrain spreading over 17,718 sqkm Its geographical spread is a good combine of plain, hills, sand mounds and as such it is a part of the great Indian Thar Desert.